-- → Entry into force of the guidelines on the revised self-regulation: 1 September 2024, with transitional periods until 1 January 2026 and 1 January 2027 respectively - Binding self-regulation for SBA members; non-members can adopt the guidelines on a voluntary basis.
+- Publication of the directive on the revised self-regulation: 19 June 2024 - → In force since 1 September 2024, with transitional periods until 1 January 2026 and 1 January 2027 respectively - Binding self-regulation for SBA members; non-members can adopt the guidelines on a voluntary basis.
 These guidelines are currently neither recognised nor approved as self-regulation by FINMA and therefore do not constitute regulatory requirements. - Based on the guidelines that entered into force on 1 January 2023, establish a uniform minimum standard for consideration of ESG preferences and ESG risks in investment advice and portfolio management to prevent greenwashing. - Over the past few months, the industry associations have further developed and elaborated their self-regulation in close cooperation with the authorities in order to reflect comprehensively the Federal Council's position on greenwashing prevention in the financial sector of 16 December 2022.
 The existing versions of the AMAS and SBA 'Guidelines for financial service providers on the inclusion of ESG preferences and ESG risks and the prevention of greenwashing in investment advice and asset management' have been supplemented and made more specific.
 They entered into force on 1 September 2024, with corresponding transition periods.